Dibble Group - News

 second-generation radicals!
 See it in in J. Phys.
 Chem.
 A.

-Jiajue Chai turn in his Ph.D. dissertation and is heading off to a postdoc at Brown.
-Congratulations!.
+Jiajue Chai turned in his Ph.D. dissertation and is heading off to a postdoc at Brown.
+Congratulations!

 Also, two manuscripts were submitted this month.
 One, submitted to the Journal of Physical